krisjk003/Frame2Caption/README.md

 - Fully compatible with Docker-based batch evaluation.
 - Designed to process multiple tasks sequentially from a single input file.

 ---

-# 📄 License

-This project is released under the MIT License.

----